4. User Experience Design¶

 Discovery Page: lists all the available Authentication methods;

-QR Code page (cross-device only): prompts the User to scan a QR code;
+QR Code Page (cross-device only): prompts the User to scan a QR code;

-waiting page (cross-device only): instructs the User to continue the Authentication process on their Wallet Instance;
+Waiting Page (cross-device only): instructs the User to continue the Authentication process on their Wallet Instance;

-thank you page: confirms the successful Authentication;
+Thank You Page: confirms the successful Authentication;

-error page: displays error messages related to the Authentication process.
+Error Page: displays error messages related to the Authentication process.

 Each of these pages MUST include the following recurring elements, in line with the Visual Identity of the Relying Party's Touchpoint:

-a header and/or subheader allowing Users to navigate back to the previous page.
+A header and/or subheader allowing Users to navigate back to the previous page.

-a footer including the privacy policy, legal notice, and accessibility statement, where required by current regulations.
+A footer including the privacy policy, legal notice, and accessibility statement, where required by current regulations.

 Specific requirements for each individual page are detailed below.